john-k-walton/Prologue-Oscillators/README.md

 **PlaitsXplorer for Prologue - Full Front Panel MultiEngine Modulation Control**

-*"It's like a having a whole Modular inside and outside your keyboard!"*
+*"It's like a having a whole Modular inside your keyboard!"*

 **ALL PlaitsXplorer RC1 binaries are up** see DOC and IMG for infos.